-Adventure therapy is a treatment that uses a variety of recreational activities to recreate emotionally charged situations that, with counseling, will equip participants to deal positively with their feelings.
-This model has been around since the 1960s and is used in addiction recovery programs and counseling programs for families, youth and those dealing with mental health disorders.
+Adventure therapy programs use a variety of recreational activities to recreate emotionally charged situations that, with counseling, will equip participants to deal positively with their feelings.
+This model has been around since the 1960s and is used in addiction treatment programs and counseling programs for families, youth and those dealing with mental health disorders.
 Spending time in nature is a key component — often in the wilderness during activities such as camping or hiking.
-Therapists may engage participants in specific group activities, including high rope courses or survival situations, or groups might take part in boating or outdoor games.
+Mental health professionals may engage participants in specific group activities, including high ropes courses or survival situations, or groups might take part in boating or outdoor activities and games.

 This method has proven effective in treating many issues, including addiction, anxiety, trauma, depression and eating disorders.
 It’s especially beneficial for younger individuals, though anyone with the physical capability needed to take part may benefit.
 A program’s director may also offer customized options that accommodate any physical disabilities or mobility issues that an individual may have.

-A few common, adventure-based counseling activities include caving, boating, swimming, rafting, kayaking, hiking or sailing.
-Location, weather, and traveling distance affect the specific activities of an experiential program.
+A few common, adventure-based counseling activities include caving, boating, rock climbing, swimming, rafting, kayaking, hiking or sailing.
+Location, weather, and traveling distance affect the specific activities of an experiential learning program.

 Why Is Adventure-Based Therapy Effective?

-Simply getting out in nature can be good for the mind, body, and soul, but this physically active approach to treatment goes much further by incorporating challenges that build important social skills, like cooperation and trust.
+Simply getting out in nature and leaving your comfort zone can be good for the mind, body, and soul, but this physically active approach to treatment goes much further by incorporating challenge courses that help with problem-solving, while building important social skills, like cooperation and trust.
 Individuals pit themselves against elements, obstacles, and challenges of various types, requiring them to work with others to overcome the hurdles they face.
-As a direct result, the positive outcomes bolster their self-esteem and self-concept.
+As a direct result, the positive outcomes bolster their self-esteem and self-confidence.
 Some reasons this therapeutic method can be so effective in helping to treat substance abuse disorders include:

 - Adventure therapy activities help a person break out of their typical ‘mold’ and experience new things.
 This can help the brain continue to develop new habits and thought processes as a person works through recovery.
 Experiential therapy gives users a jump-start in learning new, healthy ways to deal with life’s conflicts and challenges.

 - The situations involved in these programs require a person to explore their limitations and capabilities.
-This self-discovery is fundamental to the healing process and long-term recovery success.
+This discovery process and self-awareness is fundamental to healing and long-term recovery success.

 - Going through this process with others encourages communication and openness, teaching vulnerability in front of others.
 This ability to forge ahead with a difficult task while also asking for and relying on support from those around them can be another critical success factor in long-term sobriety.